School of Media and Communication Research

 Our Research Centres are playing a leading role in exploring new territories of investigation and in establishing interdisciplinary collaborative links within the University and beyond.

-The Institute of Communications Studies regularly hosts national and international conferences and workshops that bring together scholars, practitioners and policy makers.
+The School of Media and Communication regularly hosts national and international conferences and workshops that bring together scholars, practitioners and policy makers.

-The Institute also recognises the strong links between research and Impact and Innovation [link].
+The School also recognises the strong links between research and Impact and Innovation.
 We have a growing range of external partners and are developing rich collaborative work that enhances our research environment, the curriculum and the student experience.
-ICS staff contribute to national and international communications research through very active involvement in journals, scholarly associations and government, and by influencing public and private sector policy.
+Our staff contribute to national and international communications research through very active involvement in journals, scholarly associations and government, and by influencing public and private sector policy.
 We value not only the work done by our staff, but also the contributions made by our PhD students, who are, by definition, working at the cutting edge of their fields of interest.
-PhD students are welcomed into and engage fully in the Institute’s activities and provide an additional source of inspiration for our full-time academics.
+PhD students are welcomed into and engage fully in the School’s activities and provide an additional source of inspiration for our full-time academics.